tpmccallum/the_future_of_ethereum/the_future_of_ethereum.md

 # Post Ethereum 2.0 innovation

 We mentioned zk-STARKs previously in this chapter.
-There is a chance that Ethereum will upgrade to the use of STARKs in order to perform tasks such as data availability checks, state execution correctness checks and improved base-layer cross-shard transactions, to name a few.
-For more information on zk-STARKs please see the [STARKware industries site](https://www.starkware.co/) which a reasonable amount of new information as well as a 3 part STARK video tutorial by Ethereum's creator, Vitalik Buterin.
+The main difference between SNARKs and STARKs is transparency.
+More specifically, the fact that there is no "trusted setup" (no secrets in the setting up of the system).
+This is a very interesting area of research and there is a chance that Ethereum will eventually upgrade to the use of STARKs in order to perform tasks such as data availability checks, state execution correctness checks and improved base-layer cross-shard transactions, to name a few.
+For more information on zk-STARKs please see the [STARKware industries site](https://www.starkware.co/) which provides a 3 part STARK video tutorial by Ethereum's creator, Vitalik Buterin.